ONevets/trading-websocket/README.md

 This project still uses OKX's REST API to gather the history for the candlestick and order book

+## What can be made better?

+### Performance
+Personally, the OKX order book Websocket is very fast (10ms update) when fetching which might cause some perfomance issue.
+There is a documentation where I could use the REST API and fetch every second from there.

+### Then why not?
+This project is made to deepen my understanding for Websocket that is why I chose to do it with Websocket.
+But in practice, I agree that it is definitely better with REST API since most of the Websocket data provided  is so fast that it will most likely ruin the user's experience.

 ## Getting Started

 First, run the development server: